LunarVim/LunarVim/docs/02-installation.md

 ```

 Where `Your Font Name` is the literal name of the font you want to use.
 For example `"Inconsolata Nerd Font"`.
-You will also need to export the right environment variables and call neovide with the apropriate parameters.
+You will also need to export the right environment variables and call neovide with the appropriate parameters.
 An easy way to achieve this is to create a little executable script like, for example `~/.local/bin/lvim-gui`

 ```bash
 #!/bin/sh